tylert/yummy-scripts/dessert/banana_bread.rst

 Preheat oven to 350 degrees F.

 Mix oil with sugar until sugar is all wet, stir in milk until sugar is mostly disolved.
-Add banana and mix well
+Add banana and mix well.

 Add baking soda and baking powder to banana mixture, stir until all disolved.
 Add 1 cup of flour, mix well, add second cup and mix well.